-I’m in my kitchen, watching my two Australian Cattle Dogs play (my favorite pastime) and wondering, why do these two ACDs have floppy ears?
-Turns out, most Australian Cattle Dogs’ ears stand up, but some keep the permanent puppy-look with floppy ears.
+I’m in my kitchen, watching my two Australian Cattle Dogs (ACD) play (my favorite pastime) and wondering, why do these two ACDs have floppy ears?
+Turns out, most Australian Cattle Dogs’ ears stand up, but some keep the permanent puppy look with floppy ears.

-Australian Cattle Dog’s ears are initially floppy and typically stand up by six months of age.
-Show standards describe a Cattle Dog’s ears as small to medium-sized, pricked and set far apart on the top of the head.
-Turns out, a Cattle dog’s ear type relies more on genetics than breeding.
+Australian Cattle dogs’ ears are initially floppy and typically stand up by six months of age.
+AKC show standards describe a Cattle Dog’s ears as small to medium-sized, set far apart on the top of the head, and slightly pointed.
+It turns out, a Cattle dog’s ear type relies more on genetics than breeding.

 I did some research and found that different ear types are more common than I expected.
 Some ACDs, like my two heelers, have floppy ears or a combination of expressive ears depending on the mood and activity.
 How common are pointed versus floppy ears?
 Can Cattle Dog owners influence the ear types?
 Let’s take a look.

 How Common Are Floppy Ears in Cattle Dogs?

 Much like humans’ attached versus free earlobes, Cattle Dogs can have a genetic predisposition to erect or floppy ears, depending on the amount of cartilage and collagen produced during development.
 Depending on the inherited traits, a dog can have both ears upright, both ears folded, or one ear up and one ear folded (which is my favorite!).

 Also, size does matter!
 Smaller ears tend to stand up at an earlier age, while larger ears may require intervention using tape and cardboard, and may ultimately never stand up.